 - Opt for colour scanning, even if the photo is black and white.

-- Place the photo in the middle of the scanner area; do not crop photos to straighten them, and include the scalloped edges of an old photo, or the date printed on the side of a Kodachrome.
+- Place the photo a bit away from the edges of the scanner area to include the scalloped edges of an old photo, or the date printed on the side of a Kodachrome.

 - Save each picture as a jpeg under 10 MB; pdf files are unsuitable, and tiff files are too big.